goreleaser/goreleaser/www/docs/customization/docker_manifest.md

     Please note that this is a beta feature, and it may change or be removed at any time.

+!!! warning
+    Notice that the images used in the manifest **need to be pushed** for this to work.
+    This is a limitation of how `docker manifest create` works.
+    For more info, check [this issue](https://github.com/goreleaser/goreleaser/issues/2606).

 ## Customization

 You can create several manifests in a single GoReleaser run, here are all the